byCrookie/TypeCode/README.md

 * Generate mapper for two classes
 * Generate builder for class using builder pattern

+## Framework
+This project is built on top of https://github.com/byCrookie/Framework.NET.

 ## How to use

 1. Download github repository https://github.com/byCrookie/TypeCode.
 2. Build project using your favorite .NET IDE
 3. Change paths in Configuration.cfg.xml to reflect parent directories for your local assemblies
 4. Start TypeCode.exe

+## Contributing / Issues
+All contributions are welcome!
+If you have any issues or feature requests, either implement it yourself or create an issue, thank you.

+## Donation
+If you like this project, feel free to donate and support the further development.
+Thank you.

+Bitcoin (BTC) Donations using Bitcoin (BTC) Network -> 14vZ2rRTEWXhvfLrxSboTN15k5XuRL1AHq

 ## Docs